tbd99/data-analytics-power-bi-report152/README.md

 SQL metrics and files can be found in the SQL_metrics subfolder
 ## File structure
-All Power BI files and related screenshots are contained in the main project file.
+The Power BI report session and README file are contained in the top level of the project folder.
+Work from each milestone of the project (3, 5, 6, 7, 8, 9) are divided into subfolders corresponding to the milestone number.
+Miilestone 3 is the data modelling portion of the project.
+Milestone 5 is the construction of the customer detail report page.
+Milestone 6 is the construction of the executive summary report page.
+Milestone 7 is the construction of the product detail report page.
+Milestone 8 is the construction of the stores map page.
+Milestone 9 is the finalisation of the entire Power BI report, including cross-filtering and navigation between report pages.
-Various labelled screenshots are incldued to show:
+In each of these subfolders various labelled screenshots are incldued to show:
 -  Final report pages and filtered pages
 -  DAX formulae used to calculcate measures or calculated columns to create visuals
--  Filters applied to various visuals to achieve the desired results SQL files and results are saved in the SQL_metrics subfolder
+-  Filters applied to various visuals to achieve the desired results SQL files and results (Milestone 10) are saved in the SQL_metrics subfolder